alterNERDtive/EDDiscovery-wiki/Translations.md

 The @ means an item has not received a translation yet.
 You should translate it.

 The program treats the @ different dependent on the Debug mode.
-In debug it repeat the program's internal English phrase but with '' around it to show on screen the ID has been recognised.
+In debug it repeat the program's internal English phrase but with quotes around it to show on screen the ID has been recognised.
 In release mode it just repeats the programs internal English phrase exactly.

 There are also in example-ex: